The Animal Drums at Whitechapel Gallery Cinema : December Thursday13th 2018

 'Manichean visions revive disputed and despoiled London ground.
 Poetry in light and stone' Iain Sinclair

-The film is born out of a collaboration between two fellow and former employees of a major British Museum institution, and draws on shared experiences of the potential, and actual, vapidity of assumptions of improvement and beneficial pedagogy in such institutions, as well as shared negative experiences of a vast, global tourist deluge.
+Moreover, the film is born out of a collaboration between two fellow and former employees of a major British Museum institution, and draws on shared experiences of the potential, and actual, vapidity of assumptions of improvement and beneficial pedagogy in such institutions, as well as shared negative experiences of a vast, global tourist deluge.
 In that sense, the films are born mutually, conceived by the two artists at the same time, and created without much dialogue yet with a certain sense of synchronicity.

 Meditations on Strong Tea - a film by Emanuella Amichai translating my poem